integreat-io/integreat/README.md

 By providing an `id` property on `payload`, the item with the given id and type is fetched, if it exists.

-The endpoint may also be overridden by providing an `endpoint` id in the `payload`.
+The endpoint will be picked according to the matching properties, unless an endpoint id is supplied as an `endpoint` property of `payload`.

 #### `GET_RAW`
 Gets any data returned from the source, using the given `uri` in the `payload`.